BiiT-Solutions/InfographicEngine/README.md

 can be also translated.

 **maxLineLength** Maximum length of a line in characters number.
 Do not split complete words and distribute the text on several lines if needed.
+Cannot be used with maxLineWidth parameter.

 **maxLineWidth** Maximum length of a line in pixels.
 Do not split complete words and distribute the text on several lines if needed.
+Cannot be used with maxLineLength parameter.

+**maxParagraphHeight** Maximum height of the paragraph of the text.
+If the text does not fit, the fontSize will be decreased until it fits.

 **textAlign** Alignment of a text in a paragraph.
 Must be combined with `maxLineLength` or `maxLineWidth`.
 Allowed values are `left`, `right`, `center`, `justify`.